shilohai1/voidr.health/src/blogs/02-understanding-migraines.md

 For many, yes.
 But it’s highly individual.
 Elimination diets should be supervised by a professional.

 **Q: Can I use AI to manage my migraines?**
-AI tools like **Voidr Health** are not replacements for a neurologist, but they can help you track, understand, and communicate your symptoms more effectively.
+AI tools like **Voidr Health** are not replacements for a board-certified neurologist, but they can help you track, understand, and communicate your symptoms more effectively.

 **Q: Are migraines genetic?**
-Yes — about **70% of migraine sufferers** report a family history, according to the **National Institute of Neurological Disorders and Stroke (NINDS)**.
+Yes! about **70% of migraine sufferers** report a family history, according to the **National Institute of Neurological Disorders and Stroke (NINDS)**.

 ---